The Carpenters: Childhood

-The Carpenter siblings were both born at Grace–New Haven Hospital (now called Yale–New Haven Hospital) in New Haven, Connecticut, to Harold Bertram Carpenter (1908–1988) and Agnes Reuwer (née Tatum, 1915–1996).
+The Carpenter siblings were both born at Grace–New Haven Hospital in New Haven, Connecticut, to Harold Bertram Carpenter (1908–1988) and Agnes Reuwer (née Tatum, 1915–1996).
 Harold was born in Wuzhou, China, moving to Britain in 1917, and the US in 1921, while Agnes was born and grew up in Baltimore, Maryland.
 They married on April 9, 1935; their first child, Richard Lynn, was born on October 15, 1946, while Karen Anne followed on March 2, 1950.
 Richard was a quiet child who spent most of his time at home listening to Rachmaninoff, Tchaikovsky, Red Nichols and Spike Jones, and playing the piano.
 Karen was friendly and outgoing; she liked to play sports, including softball with the neighborhood kids, but still spent a lot of time listening to music.
 She enjoyed dancing and began ballet and tap classes at the age of four.
 Karen and Richard were close, and shared a common interest in music.
 In particular, they became fans of Les Paul and Mary Ford, whose music featured multiple overdubbed voices and instruments.
 Richard began piano lessons aged eight, but quickly grew frustrated with the formal direction of the lessons and quit after a year.
 From the age of 11, he had begun to teach himself to play by ear, and resumed studying with a different teacher.
 He took a greater interest in playing this time, and would frequently practice at home.
 By 14, he was interested in performing professionally, and started lessons at Yale School of Music.